elegant-scipy/elegant-scipy/markdown/ch7.markdown

 plt.show()
 ```

-Since SSD won't work, we have to search for a better cost function.
+Since MSE won't work, we have to search for a better cost function.
 It's not altogether surprising that cost functions tend to be highly domain and
 problem specific!